geopm/geopm/service/docs/source/build.rst

 compatibility for the installation of the systemd service, and provides a clean mechanism for uninstall.

+We are currently supporting the GEOPM service for the CentOS 8, RHEL 8, and SLES 15 SP2 Linux distributions.

 Upstream RHEL and CentOS Package Requirements
 ---------------------------------------------